A New Data Integration Framework for Covid-19 Social Media Information

-\subsubsection{Total number of tweets (\texttt{Tweets})}
+\item \textbf{Total number of tweets (\texttt{Tweets})}

-We fitted the \texttt{Tweets} marginal with a Skew Exponential Power type 4 (SEP4) model, which is a four parameter distribution belonging to the GAMLSS family \citep{rigby2005generalized}.
-This is a ``spliced-shaped'' distribution with the following pdf
+We fitted the \texttt{Tweets} marginal with a Skew Exponential Power type 4 (SEP4) model, which is a four parameter distribution belonging to the GAMLSS family \cite{rigby2005generalized}.
+Here we assumed that the parameter $\mu$ is related to time, as explanatory variable.